-- (g) No person may operate a helicopter of a maximum certificated take-off mass of over 3.180 kg for which the individual certificate of airworthiness is first issued on or after 1 January 1987 unless it is equipped with a CVR. - (h) No person may operate a helicopter of a maximum certificated take-off mass of over 7,000 kg for which the individual certificate of airworthiness was first issued before 1 January 1987 unless it is equipped with a CVR. - (i) For helicopters not equipped with an FDR, at least main rotor speed shall be recorded on one track of the CVR. - (j) No person may operate an aircraft required to have a CVR unless it is equipped with al alternate power sources that automatically engages and provides 10 minutes, plus or minus 1 minute, of operation whenever the power to the recorder ceases, either by normal shutdown or any other loss of power. - (k) The alternate CVR power sources shall power the CVR and its associated cockpit area microphone components and the CVR shall be located as close as practicable to this alternate power source. - (I) The alternate CVR source shall be separate from the power source that normally provides power to the CVR. - (1) The use of the aircraft batteries or other power sources is acceptable provided that the requirements for "separate" power sources are met and electrical power to essential and critical loads is not compromised. - (2) When the CVR function is combined with other recording functions within the same unite, powering the other functions is allowed. - (m) No person may operate an aeroplane of a maximum certificated take-off mass of over 27 000 kg that is issued a Type Certificate or individual certificate of airworthiness after 1 January 2018 unless the required alternate power source powers: - (1) At least one CVR; or - (2) In the case of combination recorders, the forward CVR.
+- h.
+All helicopters of a maximum certificated take-off mass of over 7 000 kg shall be equipped with a CVR ${65}$ - i.
+For helicopters not equipped with an FDR, at least main rotor speed shall be recorded on one track of the CVR. - k.
+No person may operate an aircraft required to have a CVR unless it is equipped with al alternate power sources that automatically engages and provides 10 minutes, plus or minus 1 minute, of operation whenever the power to the recorder ceases, either by normal shutdown or any other loss of power. - I. The alternate CVR power sources shall power the CVR and its associated cockpit area microphone components and the CVR shall be located as close as practicable to this alternate power source. - m.
+The alternate CVR source shall be separate from the power source that normally provides power to the CVR. - (1) The use of the aircraft batteries or other power sources is acceptable provided that the requirements for "separate" power sources are met and electrical power to essential and critical loads is not compromised. - (2) When the CVR function is combined with other recording functions within the same unite, powering the other functions is allowed. - n.
+No person may operate an aeroplane of a maximum certificated take-off mass of over 27 000 kg that is issued a Type Certificate or individual certificate of airworthiness after 1 January 2018 unless the required alternate power source powers: - (1) At least one CVR; or - (2) In the case of combination recorders, the forward CVR. - o.
+The detailed requirements for CVR listed in Appendix 1 to 6.095 and The detailed requirements for CARS listed in Appendix 2 to 6.095 ${66}$